Cycling China – Bicycle Touring Across [Itineraries and Tips]

 WeChat is an application similar to WhatsApp (but much more evolved) that ALL Chinese people use.

-It has a chat with a translation function (very useful), you can make video calls, and audio calls, book taxis, pay anything by reading the QRcode (but you will need a card from a Chinese bank), find a job, get spied by the government and so on.
+It has a chat with a translation function (very useful), you can make video calls and audio calls, book taxis, pay anything by reading the QRcode (but you will need a card from a Chinese bank), find a job, get spied on by the government, and so on.

-In reality, it is not so essential if you do not live in China but if you want to keep in touch with Chinese people this app is practically the only option available.
+In reality, it is not essential if you do not live in China, but if you want to keep in touch with Chinese people, this app is practically the only option.

 Baidu Translate

-Remember to download the keyboard in Chinese so the other person can reply by writing.
+Remember to download the Chinese keyboard so the other person can reply in writing.

 Learn Chinese – ChineseSkill

-If you want to learn a little Chinese, this is a very simple app to use to get some basic vocabulary and try to pronounce words in a more or less understandable way.
+If you want to learn a little Chinese, this is a very simple app to get some basic vocabulary and practice pronouncing words in a more or less understandable way.

 DiDi

-Didi is the Chinese version of Uber, it is a very cheap option to get around in China, even for medium-long distances.
+Didi is the Chinese version of Uber; it is a very cheap way to get around in China, even for medium- to long-distance trips.

-The only problem is that once the taxi is called the driver will contact you to ask your whereabouts, and in 99.9% of the cases, he/she will only speak Chinese.
+The only problem is that once the taxi is called, the driver will contact you to ask for your location, and in 99.9% of cases, he/she will only speak Chinese.

 You can still ask some passersby to talk to the driver and give him directions.
-The Chinese are among the most helpful people ever met and will help you for sure.
+The Chinese are among the most helpful people you will ever meet and will help you for sure.

 Trip.com

-As mentioned before Trip.com is the best application to book hotels and flights in China, it is the English version of Ctrip.
+As mentioned before, Trip.com is the best app for booking hotels and flights in China; it is the English version of Ctrip.
 You will need to have a Chinese phone number to register.

 Baidu map

-Without VPN you will not be able to access Google Maps and Baidu is the only alternative.
-The only problem is that it is in Chinese but if you have to navigate to a specific place where you know the name or address, it is fine.
+Without a VPN, you will not be able to access Google Maps, and Baidu is the only alternative.
+The only problem is that it is in Chinese, but if you have to navigate to a specific place where you know the name or address, it is fine.

-Baidu also knows a lot more roads and possibilities than Google Maps, very handy to have detailed maps when bike touring China.
+Baidu also knows a lot more roads and options than Google Maps, which is very handy when bike touring in China.

 AQI (Air Quality Index)